Our Call for Racial Justice in Education

 We envision a racially just society in which each student achieves their full potential.

-Led by People of Color and Indigenous (POCI) thought leaders and knowledge intermediaries, MnEEP uses a race equity lens to develop and advance networks, practices, and policies to dismantle racism in education and build a more just, equitable future where all students can achieve their full potential.
+Led by People of Color and Indigenous (POCI) thought leaders and experts, MnEEP uses a race equity lens to develop and advance networks, practices, research, and policies to dismantle racism in education and build a more just, equitable society.

 We work to make an impact by advancing and transforming: